ElfSundae/laravel-hashid/README.md

     - `alphabet` : At least 16 unique characters
 - Backend: [`hashids/hashids`][hashids]
 - Notes:
+    - You may use the `hashid:alphabet` command to generate a random alphabet.
     - [GMP] is strongly recommended.

 #### Hex